wcolts2000/testing-ii/README.md

 - Expand the solution to keep track of all the activity of a single inning.
 Include the number of outs and track them.
 - Expand the solution to keep track of the number of runs and errors in the inning.
 - Expand the solution to keep track of which bases are occupied and to record hits, doubles, triples and home runs.
-- Expand the solution to keep trak of all activity across all innings.
+- Expand the solution to keep track of all activity across all innings.
 Display the current inning.
 - Work on [this repository for extra practice testing a legacy React application](https://github.com/LambdaSchool/React-Testing).